 Crispy Onion Topping:

-Preheat oven to 475 degrees.
+- Preheat oven to 475 degrees.

-Thinly slice two onions and separate each individual onion piece.
+- Thinly slice two onions and separate each individual onion piece.
 In a large bowl, beat egg, add onions and toss to coat.
 After onions are tossed in egg, add bread crumbs, flour and ½ tsp salt.
 Toss to combine.
 Spread onion mixture on a greased or parchment paper lined baking sheet.
 Bake for 10 minutes, toss and bake an additional 5 minutes.
 Watch to make sure onions don’t burn.
 Reduce oven temperature to 350 degrees for green bean casserole.

-In a medium-size pot on medium heat add EVOO, garlic and mushrooms.
+- In a medium-size pot on medium heat add EVOO, garlic and mushrooms.
 Cook until mushrooms are brown and tender, about 4-5 minutes.

-Reduce heat to low and add flour.
-Stir to evenly coat the mushrooms.Slowly pour in the milk and whisk while pouring to eliminate any lumps.
+- Reduce heat to low.
+Pour in the milk/flour mixture and stir until combined.
 Add Greek yogurt, water, cheese, salt and pepper.
 Stir until combined.

-Bring sauce to a medium boil, stirring every minute or two until sauce thickens.
+- Bring sauce to a medium boil, stirring every minute or two until sauce thickens.
 Once sauce thickens, about 3-6 minutes, remove from heat.

-If preparing the night before, allow sauce to cool completely and store in the fridge overnight in an airtight container.
+- If preparing the night before, allow sauce to cool completely and store in the fridge overnight in an airtight container.
 In the morning, remove from the fridge and re-warm sauce over low heat until it reaches a creamy consistency again.

-Grease a 2-quart casserole dish.
+- Grease a 2-quart casserole dish.
 Add green beans to sauce, mixing until green beans are evenly coated.
 Transfer casserole to prepared baking dish.

-Loosely cover with foil and bake at 350 degrees for 25 minutes, remove foil and top with onion topping.
+- Loosely cover with foil and bake at 350 degrees for 25 minutes, remove foil and top with onion topping.
 Bake (uncovered) until center is warm, about 5-10 more minutes.
 Remove from oven and serve immediately.